Learning Content Management Systems Guide: LCMS vs. LMS

 All LCMSs will enable you to publish your courses as a SCORM file, but some go further and offer URL links, xAPI integrations, password or domain protected log-ins or offline releases.
 Consider your user journey and technology stack, and make sure your LCMS will integrate how it needs to.

 Data is the key to continuously refining and improving your digital learning.
 I know this, you know this – make sure your LCMS knows this too and can deliver the goods!
 With a great LCMS data dashboard, you’ll be able to see so much more than who passed or failed.
+With sophisticated elearning analytics, you can track engagement and performance at page-level and use these insights to iterate your online learning content on an ongoing basis.

 We’d always advocate getting a demo and, if possible, a free trial so you can review the LCMSs available.